nginxinc/nginx-azure-workshops/labs/lab12/readme.md

 ```

 `Take NOTE:` Notice that Kubernetes chooses an ephemeral high-numbered TCP Port, `31729` in this example.
 The NLK Controller is Notified of this Service change, and will send the API commands to N4A to update the UpstreamServer List.
-The UpstreamServer List will be each worker's `NodeIP:31729`.
+The UpstreamServer List will be each Worker's `NodeIP:31729`.
 (Kubernetes Control Nodes are intentionally excluded from this List).

 You can confirm this in several ways.

 ![Curl](media/curl-icon.png)

-1. Using curl, see if it works and what Header Values are returned:
+1. Using curl, see if the Nginx Cafe application works and what Header Values are returned, ready for coffee?

 ```bash
 curl -I http://cafe.example.com/coffee